Yan Gomes Player Props: Cubs vs. Brewers

-The Chicago Cubs, including Yan Gomes (.258 slugging percentage in past 10 games, including zero homers), take on starter Wade Miley and the Milwaukee Brewers at American Family Field, Tuesday at 4:10 PM ET.
+The Chicago Cubs, including Yan Gomes (.323 slugging percentage in past 10 games, including no homers), take on starting pitcher Adrian Houser and the Milwaukee Brewers at American Family Field, Wednesday at 8:10 PM ET.

 Yan Gomes Game Info & Props vs. the Brewers